High urgency

 Detected July 7, 2026 · in Telemarketing & TCPA Compliance

-The Fifth Circuit ruled that the TCPA's requirement for prior express written consent for autodialed or prerecorded calls is invalid because Congress never actually mandated it, potentially eliminating the need for written consent in that circuit.
+The Fifth Circuit ruled that the TCPA's requirement for prior express written consent for autodialed or prerecorded calls is invalid because Congress never actually required it, potentially eliminating the one-to-one consent rule for calls to cell phones.

 Aforeworn detected this change in the Telemarketing & TCPA Compliance space on July 7, 2026 and published this briefing so affected operators are forewarned rather than caught off guard.
 It is rated High urgency.
-Businesses making autodialed or prerecorded telemarketing calls to consumers in the Fifth Circuit (Texas, Louisiana, Mississippi). should confirm how it applies to their specific situation before acting.
-There is a time constraint attached: Immediately, as the ruling is effective now; monitor for appeals or FCC guidance..
+All businesses making telemarketing calls or texts using autodialers or prerecorded messages, especially lead generators, contact centers, SMS marketers, and debt/insurance dialers. should confirm how it applies to their specific situation before acting.
+There is a time constraint attached: Immediately monitor developments; no immediate compliance deadline but prepare for potential changes within 30-60 days..
 Acting after that point can mean penalties, a lapsed licence, or lost eligibility — exactly the kind of surprise Aforeworn exists to prevent.
 Aforeworn monitors Telemarketing & TCPA Compliance continuously and turns every detected change into a plain-English briefing like this one, so you always know first.
 Forewarned is forearmed.

 What changed